-The following Competition practice note Produced in partnership with Bryan Cave Leighton Paisner LLP provides comprehensive and up to date legal information covering:
+The following Competition practice note produced in partnership with Bryan Cave Leighton Paisner provides comprehensive and up to date legal information covering:

 The arrival of the Competition and Markets Authority (CMA) (or any other competition authority) to conduct a dawn raid is likely to be an unwelcome surprise for any business and its officers/employees.
 This Practice Note provides an overview of the powers of the CMA to conduct inspections, including unannounced inspections (often referred to as dawn raids), including: